 Energy Scores range from 0 to 100 and are an indicator of a property's energy efficiency and utility costs.
 A home with a high score should have reasonably low energy use compared to a home with a low score, which may not be as energy efficient as it could be.

-Although Tendril has nationwide coverage, not every property will have home energy data to display, or enough data from which to calculate an energy score.
+Although Tendril has nationwide coverage, not every property will have home energy data to display or enough data from which to calculate an energy score.
+The cost and score appear only on properties where information is sufficient to generate accurate figures.
 Tendril updates its data and its modeling calculations on an ongoing basis.

 What does Tendril know about my property?